Banata

 Security Best Practices

-1. Always verify signatures — Never process a webhook without verifying the HMAC signature.
+1. Always verify signatures.
+Never process a webhook payload without checking the HMAC signature first.

-2. Check timestamp freshness — Reject webhooks with timestamps older than 5 minutes to prevent replay attacks.
+2. Check timestamp freshness.
+Reject webhooks with timestamps older than 5 minutes to guard against replay attacks.

-3. Use HTTPS endpoints — Never send webhook data over unencrypted HTTP in production.
+3. Use HTTPS endpoints.
+Never receive webhook data over unencrypted HTTP in production.

-6. Implement idempotency — Use the Webhook-Id header to deduplicate deliveries.
+6. Implement idempotency.
+Use the Webhook-Id header to detect and skip duplicate deliveries.

-• Deploy — Production deployment with webhook monitoring
+• Deploy — Take your project to production with monitoring and alerting.